 Subject Knowledge of the educational programme of the University of XY

-Indicator Information about the extent to which the training programme is known, as well as about the kind of contacts which exist between the education and employment system; assessment basis of the interviewees.
+Indicator nformation about the extent to which the training programme is known, is well as about the kind of contacts which exist between the education and employment system; assessment basis of the interviewees.

 Adaptation This question will above all be included if there is a need for the respective information, e.g. when establishing new departments or when examining the effectiveness of public relation actions.

 Indications None

 Data analysis Standard; reinforced Do interviewees who know the study programme of the University of XY possibly assess the (professional) qualifications of the graduates very critically because they compare the qualifications with the curricular aims?

 Other surveys No

 you come to know about the degree course for engineers at the ty of XY?
 Multiple reply possible

 Through co ntacts with students who did a period of practical training/graduates of the University of XY

 Through co ntacts with university staff

-Through my y own studies or through attending courses at the University of XY
+Through my own studies or through attending courses at the University of XY

-Through wo Through working as a lecturer at the University of XY
+Through wo orking as a lecturer at the University of XY

-Through inf Through information material/information courses of the University of XY
+Through inf ormation material/information courses of the University of XY

-Through inf Through information from others (e.g. other establishments)
+Through inf ormation from others (e.g. other establishments)

 Other

 Subject Request of report

-Adaptation Possibly
+Adoptation Doggibly

-Indications None
+Adaptation Indications Possibly None

-Data analysis No
+Data analysis

-Other surveys Is used in some studies
+· Is used in some studies

-••
+other surveys is used in some studies

-of report
+39 Request of report

 1 Yes

 2 No

-Subject Address of employer Indicator Important information for matching the data from the employer and the graduate questionnaire; incentive for participation in the survey (see also text of the enclosed letter) Adaptation Country-orientated Indications If this statement represents sensitive data in the respective country, please point out that answering is optional.
-Check In order to guarantee anonymity, this slip should be cut off immediately after receipt.
-The addresses should not be integrated in the data record later either.
-If you intend to connect the data from the Graduates Questionnaire (case-orientated) with the data from the Employers Questionnaire, the questionnaire and address-slip should be given the same number.
+Subject Address of employer Indicator Important information for matching the data from the employer and the graduate questionnaire; incentive for participation in the survey (see also text of the enclosed letter) Adaptation Country-orientated Indications If this statement represents sensitive data in the respective country, plear point out that answering is optional.
+Check In order to guarantee anonymity, this slip should be cut off immediate after recei The addresses should not be integrated in the data record later eith If you intend to connect the data from the Graduates Questionnaire (car orientated) with the data from the Employers Questionnaire, to questionnaire and address-slip should be given the same number.